gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 An interesting use for [^#_depletion_mode, depletion-mode MOSFETs] is a **simple bi-directional current limiter circuit**. [^depletion-mode-mosfet-current-limiter] shows the schematic, which uses two depletion-mode MOSFETs connected back-to-back with a resistor in-between.

-{{% img src="depletion-mode-mosfet-current-limiter.svg" width="600" caption="Schematic of a bi-directional current limiter made from two depletion mode MOSFETs and a resistor." %}}
+{{% figure src="depletion-mode-mosfet-current-limiter.svg" width="600" caption="Schematic of a bi-directional current limiter made from two depletion mode MOSFETs and a resistor." %}}

 The circuit above utilizes the **depletion-mode MOSFETs unique feature of being on when the gate-source voltage is 0V**.
 The circuit works like this: